LabKey/gradlePlugin/README.md

 - Make `jsp2Java` compatible with configuration cache
 - Update property in node plugin configuration for latest version
 - Mark `copyExternalLibs` task as not compatible with configuration cache for now
-- Update `ServerSideJS` task for configuraiton cache compatibility
+- Update `ServerSideJS` task for configuration cache compatibility
+- Update `DeployApp` and relatives for better configuration cache compatibility
 - Upgrade to Gradle 8.10.2

 ### 4.2.0